uniVocity/univocity-api/README.md

 ```

-As the destination tables depend on a locale, we created one for "American English" directly in the database and got its ID.
+As the destination tables depend on a locale, we created one for "American English" directly in the database and received its ID.
 This ID set as an engine constant with `engine.setConstant("locale", localeId)`.

-Our [FoodProcessor](http://github.com/uniVocity/univocity-examples/tree/master/src/test/java/com/univocity/examples/FoodProcessor.java) is then associated to the FOOD_DES entity, and configured to read values from fields *Ndb_no* and *Long_Desc*:
+Our [FoodProcessor](http://github.com/uniVocity/univocity-examples/tree/master/src/test/java/com/univocity/examples/FoodProcessor.java) is then associated with the FOOD_DES entity, and configured to read values from fields *Ndb_no* and *Long_Desc*:
  `engine.addDatasetProducer(EngineScope.CYCLE, new FoodProcessor()).on("FOOD_DES", "Ndb_no", "Long_Desc")`

 The mapping `dsMapping.map("food_names", "food_name")` uses the "food_names" dataset from [FoodProcessor](http://github.com/uniVocity/univocity-examples/tree/master/src/test/java/com/univocity/examples/FoodProcessor.java) to generate identifiers